adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 - Galaxy Store – only for Smasung devices
 - Amazon Appstore

-These platforms offer a variety of Android applications and games that you can download and install."
+These platforms offer a variety of Android applications and games that you can download and install.

 ## How to install and use Play Store apps and games on your computer?